-Vent Size and Basis
+Vent Size and Basis:

 The HCVS wetwell path is designed for venting steam/energy at a nominal capacity of 1% or greater of 2,419 MWt (which corresponds to the CLTP) at pressure of 56 psig.
 This pressure is the lower of the containment design pressure (56 psig) and the PCPL value (62.7 psig).
-The size of the wetwell portion of the HCVS goes from 20" to 24" until it combines with the common HCVS piping sized at 10", which provides adequate capacity to meet or exceed the Order criteria.
+The size of the wetwell portion of the HCVS goes from 20" to 24" until it combines with the HCVS piping which will be sized at 16", which provides adequate capacity to meet or exceed the Order criteria.
 There are no plans for increases on licensed power.

-Vent Capacity
+Vent Capacity: